yeeguanchew/2022-03-08-git_basics/README.md

 - 'git init' : initialize a repository
 	- make sure not a nested repository
 - 'git status': show the status of a repository
+- 'git add <FILE>': put <FILE> into the staging area
+- 'git commit': write a commit + message